Learn About Dementia

-The term "dementia" is used to describe the gradual deterioration of "intellectual" abilities and behavior that eventually interferes with customary daily living activities.
-"Customary daily living activities" include balancing the checkbook, keeping house, driving the car, involvement in social activities, and working at one's usual occupation.
+The term dementia is used to describe the gradual deterioration of intellectual abilities and behavior that eventually interferes with customary daily living activities, such as balancing the checkbook, keeping house, driving the car, involvement in social activities and working.
 There may also be changes in personality and emotions.
 Contrary to popular belief, dementia is not a normal outcome of aging, but is caused by diseases that affect the brain.
-Dementia influences all aspects of mind and behavior, including memory, judgment, language, concentration, visual perception, temperament, and social interactions.
-Although dementia symptoms are eventually obvious to everyone, in the early stages special evaluations are necessary to demonstrate the abnormalities.
+Dementia influences all aspects of mind and behavior, including memory, judgment, language, concentration, visual perception, temperament and social interactions.
+Although dementia symptoms are eventually obvious to everyone, special evaluations are necessary in the early stages to demonstrate the abnormalities.

 Dementia is not a single disease, but a set of symptoms and signs related to multiple diseases or brain injuries.
 Learn more about the different diseases and conditions associated with dementia, as well as symptoms, treatments, support and resources via the links below.

 In this form of brain degeneration, abnormal particles called neurofibrillary tangles and neuritic plaques form in the brain and destroy healthy neurons (brain cells).

 This form of cognitive impairment is caused by degeneration in the parts of the brain that are responsible for speech and language.

 Behavioral Variant Frontotemporal Dementia (bvFTD)

 This type of dementia is characterized by changes in personality, ability to concentrate, social skills, motivation and reasoning, often at a very early age.